 Various types of home solar batteries are:

-Lithium-Ion Batteries: Lithium-ion batteries are the gold standard of home energy storage systems because they are lighter, more compact, and have a longer lifespan and higher DoD than lead-acid batteries.
-Lithium-ion batteries are more expensive than other types of batteries.
+Lithium-ion batteries are the gold standard of home energy storage systems because they are lighter, more compact, and have a longer lifespan and higher DoD than lead-acid batteries.
+This batteries are more expensive than other types of batteries.
 Because of higher demand, the cost of lithium-ion batteries has decreased by 85%, making solar power backed by solar storage more accessible.

 Among the three, lithium-ion batteries are the best option for a solar panel system, though other battery types can be more affordable.
 Lithium-ion batteries offer the most reliable source of power thereby maximizing solar energy potential.
 Initially, it was very expensive, but now the price has come down by 85%, making it more affordable.